immich-app/immich/docs/docs/administration/system-settings.md

 ## Machine Learning Settings

-Through this setting, you can manage all the settings related to machine learning in Immich, from the setting of remote machine learning to the model model and its parameters
+Through this setting, you can manage all the settings related to machine learning in Immich, from the setting of remote machine learning to the model and its parameters
 You can choose to disable a certain type of machine learning, for example smart search or facial recognition.

 ### Smart Search

 The smart search settings are designed to allow the search tool to be used using [CLIP](https://openai.com/research/clip) models that [can be changed](/docs/FAQ#can-i-use-a-custom-clip-model), different models will necessarily give better results but may consume more processing power, when changing a model it is mandatory to re-run the
-Smart Search job on all images in order to fully apply the change.
+Smart Search job on all images to fully apply the change.

 :::info Internet connection
-Changing models requires a connection to the Internet in order to download the model.
+Changing models requires a connection to the Internet to download the model.
 After downloading, there is no need for Immich to connect to the network Unless version checking has been enabled in the settings.
 :::

 ### Facial Recognition

-Under these settings you can change the facial recognition settings Editable settings:
+Under these settings, you can change the facial recognition settings Editable settings:

 - **Facial Recognition Model -** Models are listed in descending order of size.
 Larger models are slower and use more memory, but produce better results.
 Note that you must re-run the Face Detection job for all images upon changing a model.